gisquick/gisquick-doc/user-manual/before-publishing.rst

 QGIS Gisquick plugin
 ---------------------------

-In order to publish a project from QGIS, the Qickquick QGIS plugin needs to be installed and connected.
+In order to publish a project from QGIS, the QGIS Gisquick plugin needs to be installed and connected.
 The required plugin is available to download for 64-bit OS (Windows, Linux, MacOS).
 Click on ``GET PLUGIN`` and copy the link for your OS.